benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/rs_project.md

 #### Improving matrix factorization based recommendation system by tuning its hyperparameters

-Function to Tune the number of factors:

-Function to plot the number of factor tuning:

-Lets run the factor checking function and see if there is an ideal number of latent features we can specify in our tuned model:
+To tune the SVD model, first I run a factor checking function that plots the RMSE based on a range of latent features.
+Here is the plot for this data run for 100 features: